theGreen-Coder/MCTB/GSoC25.md

 Figure 10 showed the expected results for DSI.
 Large models like `gpt-5` and `claude-sonnet-4` had statistically significantly higher DSI scores than models such as `gemini-2.0-flash-lite` or `gemini-2.5-flash-lite`.
 Interestingly, `gemma-3n-e4b-it` a lightweight and open-source model, statistically outperformed `gemini-2.0-flash-lite` and `gemini-2.5-flash-lite` as well.
 Although these findings differ somewhat from the previous divergent thinking results, they may indicate that DSI is capturing a related but different aspect of creative cognition.
 Note that due to time and budget limitations `gemini-2.5-pro` was not evaluated on DSI.

 The effect of both `temperature` and `thinking_budget` was explored by prompting `gemini-2.5-flash-lite` across multiple settings of both parameters (separately).
-However, correlation analysis revealed no apparent effect, with Pearson correlation coefficients of $0.024$ and $0.028$.
+However, correlation analysis revealed no apparent effect, with Pearson correlation coefficients of $0.024$ and $0.028$ respectively.

 #### <ins>Principal Component Analysis (PCA) of creative stories</ins>
 To further investigate the generated stories, Sentence-BERT [[22]](#22) was used to produce embeddings of all stories generated in the previous section.
-Using Principal Component Analysis (PCA), all embedding vectors can be represented in a 2D graph (Figure 11).
+Using Principal Component Analysis (PCA) [[23]](#23), all embedding vectors can be represented in a 2D graph (Figure 11).

 ![Alt text](./results/plots/Figure%2011.png)

-As seen in Figure 11, several clusters can be identified by looking at the prompt words.
+As seen in Figure 11, several clusters can be identified by looking at the cue words.
 This is expected, as stories generated from similar cue words will tend to share semantic content and occupy similar regions in the embedding space.
-On top of that, in Figure 12, the human responses obtained from the original DSI paper are also plotted.
+On top of that, in Figure 12, the human responses obtained from the original DSI paper are also plotted along the previous LLM-generated story embeddings..

 ![Alt text](./results/plots/Figure%2012.png)

 Human writings seem to overlap almost identically with LLM generated stories (Figure 12 left).
-However, when focusing only on one prompt ("stamp, letter, send", Figure 12 right), we can observe a pretty sizable difference between human responses and LLMs.
+However, when focusing only on stories generated using one cue words ("stamp, letter, send", Figure 12 right), we can observe a pretty sizable difference between human responses and LLMs.
 This reproduces de findings of [[6]](#6), where PCA of story-embeddings showed a similar pattern.
 LLM stories seem to be less variable when compared to human ones.

 ### Alternative Uses Test (AUT)
 #### <ins>Initial AUT results</ins>
 As explain in the background, the Alternative Uses Test (AUT) is one of the most common and prevalent divergent thinking psychometric done in humans.
 However, AUT is extremely costly from a financial and time perspective.
 This is mostly due to the requirment of several independent evaluators.

+To address this, Organisciak et al. demonstrated that LLMs can act as good AUT evaluators, achieving high inter-rater agreement with human judgments.
+In particular, their 2023 study showed that GPT-3 correlated strongly with human raters [[24]](#24).

-Building on this work, the authors evaluated their AUT dataset (containing nearly 33,000 AUT responses collected from several studies) by testing the gemini model family for correlation with human judgments.
+Building on this work, we evaluated the correlation between AUT ratings from the gemini model family with human AUT ratings.
+We used the dataset collected by Organisciak et al. (containing nearly 33,000 AUT responses from several AUT studies).
 Due to budget constraints, only 300 randomly sampled AUT responses involving unusual uses of a brick were included in the evaluation.
 The results are summarized below.

 **Table 3.** Correlation with human AUT ratings (n = 300)
 | Model                       | Correlation (r) |